flags

 Parameters:

 If this flag is set, the view actively renders on the screen or on the target bmap.
 By resetting this flag the view is not active unless it's a postprocessing stage.
-The camera view is VISIBLE by default.
+The camera view is set to SHOW by default.

 AUDIBLE